MilicaBulajic/ti3/src/pages/index.en.md

 slug: /en/
 ---

-# Feng Shui Your Home
+# Feng Shui In Your Home
 <br>

 The most important question you can ask yourself is who am I and why am I here?
 What is the true purpose of life?
 Do I live my true calling or is my life a routine?
 Do I live with ease and go with a flow?
 Do I want better relationships?
 Better health?
 Carrier luck or more financial flow?